Medical Expenses You Can Deduct From Your Taxes

 Expenses That Don’t Count as Tax Deductions

-Of course, not every expense that you see as medically related is one that the IRS would agree with.
+Of course, not every expense you see as medically related is one that the IRS would agree with.
 To avoid trouble with the taxman, don’t try to deduct non-qualifying medical expenses.
 You can’t include medical expenses for which you were reimbursed, for example.
 That’s true whether you were paid back for medical expenses you incurred or the payment was made directly to the hospital or doctor.
 Here’s a partial list of other expenses that won’t qualify, according to the IRS:

 - Funeral expenses

-- Elective cosmetic surgery
+- Most cosmetic surgery